This post may contain affiliate links. Please read our disclosure policy.

 Oh.
 Yes.
 She.
 Did.

-You can additionally prepare all of this in advance, throw together some margaritas, chill some cervesas, call over some friends and bask in everything Summer has to offer!
+You can prepare all of this in advance, throw together a frozen margarita (or 5), chill some cervesas, call over some friends and bask in everything Summer has to offer!

 To Make Sweet Potato Tortillas: